caitlincroteau/smart-to-do-list/README.md

 2. Clone your repository onto your local device.
 3. Install dependencies using the npm install command.
 4. Fix to binaries for sass: `npm rebuild node-sass`
-5. Reset database: `npm run db:reset`
+5. Create a new database.
-6. Check the db folder to see what gets created and seeded in the SDB
+6. Seed the database by running: `npm run db:reset`
 7. Create the .env by using .env.example as a reference.
 8. Configure your .env file with your correct local information.
 9. In order to access [OpenAI's API](https://openai.com/api/), you will need to get a key and add it to the .env file.